 How about cutting them up to and revealing snippets of reviews on social media channels to tease and tempt new customers?

 4. Respond to reviews

 Reviews aren’t just a one-track way of getting free promotion.
 Instead, they should create a dialogue between guests and the hotel (or management team, more specifically).
-It was found that hotels that responded to reviews were 21% more likely to get booking enquiries than those that didn’t respond.

 And, when your guests have taken the time to share their stories and experiences with you, the least you can do is respond to them and thank them, right?